Color depth: True color (24-bit)

-Deep color (30-bit)
+Deep color (30-bit and higher)

 Deep color consists of a billion or more colors.
 2^{30} is 1,073,741,824.
 Usually this is 10 bits each of red, green, and blue (10 bpc).
 If an alpha channel of the same size is added then each pixel takes 40 bits.

 Some earlier systems placed three 10-bit channels in a 32-bit word, with 2 bits unused (or used as a 4-level alpha channel); the Cineon file format, for example, used this.
-Some SGI systems had 10- (or more) bit digital-to-analog converters for the video signal and could be set up to interpret data stored this way for display.
+Some SGI systems had 10-bit (or more) digital-to-analog converters for the video signal and could be set up to interpret data stored this way for display.
 BMP files define this as one of its formats, and it is called "HiColor" by Microsoft.

 Video cards with 10 bits per component started coming to market in the late 1990s.
 An early example was the Radius ThunderPower card for the Macintosh, which included extensions for QuickDraw and Adobe Photoshop plugins to support editing 30-bit images.
 Some vendors call their 24-bit color depth with FRC panels 30-bit panels; however, true deep color displays have 10-bit or more color depth without FRC.

 The HDMI 1.3 specification defines a bit depth of 30 bits (as well as 36 and 48 bit depths).

-In that regard, the Nvidia Quadro graphics cards manufactured after 2006 support 30-bit deep color and Pascal or later GeForce and Titan cards when paired with the Studio Driver as do some models of the Radeon HD 5900 series such as the HD 5970.
-The ATI FireGL V7350 graphics card supports 40- and 64-bit pixels (30 and 48 bit color depth with an alpha channel).